wuv-ogre/OgreGPUVoxels/README.md

 A higher level lod stratedy handles the creation and recreation of chucks, including transvoxel faces as needed for the transitions between different lods.
 Transitions are also created on gpu.

-A single render volume per lowest lod level of a chuck smothing between transitions.
+A single render volume per lowest lod level of a chuck allows for smoothing between transitions.

+Note, InfluenceVolume is meant for 'directed' texturing and is experimental.

 Demo